latorreandrea/mole-catching/README.md

 ### Features Left to Implement

 - Add sound: at the moment no piece of music has been inserted which however should play in a loop for the duration of the match
+- Add a record section that register the player record

 #### General maintenance
 - The site was not designed to be modified often.